andreasoprani/andreasoprani.github.io/index.md

 ## Personal info

 Born in Parma, Italy, on the 8th of October 1996.<br/>
-Currently living in Fontanellato (Parma, Italy).
+Currently living in Fontanellato (Parma, Italy).<br/>
+Software Engineer focused on Artificial Intelligence, Machine Learning and Data Science.

 ## Education